tsuru-robotics/bytechomp/README.md

 ```

 ## Other Examples
-- See [parse-sqlite-header.py](./examples/parse-sqlite-header.py) for an example of using `bytechomp` to read the header message of an sqlite file.
+- See [parse-sqlite-header.py](./examples/parse-sqlite-header.py) for an example of using `bytechompx` to read the header message of an sqlite file.
 A rough estimate of what this should result in can be found [here](https://docs.fileformat.com/database/sqlite/).
-- See [tcp-client-server.py](./examples/tcp-client-server.py) for an example of using `bytechomp` to serialize/deserialize binary messages across a TCP connection.
+- See [tcp-client-server.py](./examples/tcp-client-server.py) for an example of using `bytechompx` to serialize/deserialize binary messages across a TCP connection.

 ## How does this work?

-While a binary stream is usually represented as a flat, continuous data, `bytechomp` can be used as a structural abstraction over this data.
+While a binary stream is usually represented as a flat, continuous data, `bytechompx` can be used as a structural abstraction over this data.
 Therefore, if there was a message with the following structure for a message called `UserState`:

 | Field | Type | Description |
 | ----- | ---- | ----------- |